 Within a decade, P4 Medicine will enable the creation of a virtual cloud of billions of data points around each individual.
 The goal of ISB is to develop the analytic tools needed to translate this enormous data cloud into straightforward predictions about health and disease in each person.

-The Hood group is working on several technology-driven projects that will help realize the promise of P4 Medicine.
+The Hood Lab is working on several technology-driven projects that will help realize the promise of P4 Medicine.

 - It has pioneered a new approach to the identification of disease genes through the complete genome sequencing of families affected by particular diseases.
 Use of pedigree information makes it possible to correct a significant fraction of DNA sequencing errors, identify rare genetic variants (some of which contribute to diseases) and reduce the search space for disease genes.